Films Depicting Vintage Computing Equipment in Action

-I haven't made any kind of systematic search of survey, but recently happened to see the following films that contain sequences of authentic 1940s, 50s, or 60s (or earlier) punched-card or other computing machinery in action.
-I hope to expand this very short list as time goes on -- suggestions welcome!
+I haven't made any kind of systematic search or survey, but happened to see the following films that contain sequences of authentic 1940s, 50s, or 60s (or earlier) punched-card or other computing machinery in action.

 Title Year Topic/Genre Remarks

-Air Force 1943 World War II Adventures of a B-17 in the Pacific in the early days of the war.
-At the beginning is shot of an IBM Radiotype machine receiving a message.
+Air Force 1943 World War II Adventures of a B-17 crew in the Pacific in the early days of the war.
+It begins with a sequence involving an IBM Radiotype machine receiving a message, an IBM 032 card punch transcribing it, and in IBM 405 accounting machine printing it.
+See screen shots HERE.

 Wing and a Prayer 1944 World War II Dana Andrews; carrier pilots in the Pacific.
-Brief shot of IBM 405 typebars in action (the 405 dates from 1934).
+Message reception involving the same equipment as in Air Force.
+Screen shots HERE.

 Top Secret Rosies: The Female Computers of WWII 2010 World War II Centered around interviews with some of the original ENIAC programmers.
 There is film (not just stills) of Vannever Bush's Differential Analyzer and ENIAC itself in action, as well as the woman computers seated at their desktop mechanical calculators, supplemented by stock footage of 1930s-40s IBM equipment, war production, and the war itself, not well-checked (for example, B-29s are used to illustrate the B-17 bombing missions over Germany).